irenetobby/Data-science-and-data-analytics-/README.md

 Membership operators
 Bitwise operators

-Python Conditions and If statements:
+a)Python Conditions and If statements:
 Python supports the usual logical conditions from mathematics:

 Equals: a == b